iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

      style="margin-left: 0em;"
    />
    <figcaption>
-     Figure 24: Unless specifically tuned to the specific fault frequencies, the RMS aggregate is only sensitive to last stage of a bearing failure.
+     Figure 25: Unless specifically tuned to the specific fault frequencies, the RMS aggregate is only sensitive to last stage of a bearing failure.
    </figcaption>

-#### Frequency Domain Data

-   When we convert to the frequency domain, the picture becomes clearer.
-The energy components of the vibratory feeder process are mainly concentrated at the lower frequencies, as expected.
-Additionally, the vibration dampers absorb higher frequencies associated with the product processing somewhat, making the upper half of the spectrum the ideal candidate to focus on for anomaly detection.

-   In most cases, there is no a-priori information about the machine provided by the customer, simply because it does not exist.
-Setting precise thresholds for each frequency bin as would be done with traditional threshold-based band alarm approaches, remains a tedious challenge.
-Without expert knowledge about the machine characteristics, the risk for incorrect thresholds is real.

-   For example, the intermodulation of the drive train frequencies and harmonics with the actual fault frequencies may cause certain spectral components to disappear when a fault occurs, which is excactly the opposite from what setting a threshold is trying to achieve.
-This is where the autoencoder ML approach becomes a valuable asset in our toolbox.

 #### Spectal Heatmap

-   Before we review the ML results, we make an intermediate stop and introduce the spectral heatmap.
-In this plot, the horizontal x-axis represents time, and the vertical slices (y-axis) represents the frequency spectrum of a single measurement.
-The amplitude of the spectrum is now represented by a color map, with dark blue indicating the lowest magnitude and yellow the highest peaks in the frequency spectrum.
+   To review the ML results, we introduce the spectral heatmap.
+In this plot, the horizontal x-axis represents measurement date, and the vertical slices (y-axis) represents the frequency spectrum of 1 single measurement.
+Similar to the STFT, the energy in the spectrum is represented by a color map, with dark blue indicating the lowest magnitude and yellow the highest peaks.

    On this plot, we can observe that the gross of process noise is concentrated around the fundamental drive frequency and multiple odd harmonics thereof.